foreverfighter/coding-for-non-coders/README.md

 ### What is SQL?

 A way to select data from a database management system. aka Structured Query Language.

+### What is FaaS?

+Functions-as-a-service (FaaS) is a way to deploy services without interacting directly with a server.

+### What is AWS Lambda?

+FaaS on AWS.

 ### What is computing about?